openedx/open-edx-proposals/oeps/processes/oep-0055-project-maintainers.rst

 existing 2U staff in the owner role will transition into the role of maintainer for the components that they own.

-Community members who are acting in informal maintainer roles, will also be asked to become named maintainers.
+Community members who are acting in informal maintainer roles will also be asked to become named maintainers.

 A list of all components without maintainers will be created and